National Bible Bee: Competition

 The competition is divided into local and national levels.
 From 2009 to 2014, the local competition was not administered directly by the Shelby Kennedy Foundation, but rather by separate entities known as Hosts.
 Though these groups were not legally related to the Shelby Kennedy Foundation, they were the only source of finalists for the national competition.
 At the local competition, the contestants were required to take a written test and an oral test.
 From 2015 and on, the orals test was taken off, and the written test was replaced with an online test on Classmarker.
 The Hosts remained, but they acted as supporter of the competition rather than direct administrators of the competition.
 At the end of the local competition, the total scores were compiled and the highest-scoring contestants in each age category proceed to the national competition.

 In 2009, National Bible Bee was held at the J.W.
 Marriott Hotel in Washington, D.C.
 The 2010 competition was held at the Marriott Renaissance Hotel and Conference Center in Schaumburg, Illinois.
 The 2011 National Bible Bee was held in Nashville, Tennessee, and the 2012 and 2013 National Bible Bee was held at the Wilderness Stone Hill Lodge and Sevierville Events Center in Sevierville, Tennessee.

 The 2014 National Bible Bee competition was held in Orlando, Florida at the Hilton Orlando Lake Buena Vista.
 It was announced in the spring of 2015 that the National competitions of 2015, 2016, and 2017 would be held at the J.W.
 Marriott San Antonio Hill Country Resort & Spa in San Antonio, TX.
 The 2018 National Competition was held at Oak Hills Church in San Antonio, December 3–7.

 The 2019 and 2021 National Competitions were held at the Northern Kentucky Convention Center, in Covington, Kentucky, November 18–21.
 The 2019 final rounds were held at the Ark Encounter Answer Center.
 Due to the COVID-19 pandemic in 2020, the preliminary rounds of NBBC were online, and the Semi-Finals and Finals were held again in San Antonio, Texas on November 8-10, 2020.
 In 2021 the competition was hosted yet again and the Northern Kentucky Convention Center in Covington, Kentucky, November 7-10.
 The Semi-Final and Final rounds were also held at the Northern Kentucky Convention Center.
 In 2022 the competition was held at the Central Bank Center.
 The 2023 competition was held at Ridgecrest Conference Center.
 The 2024 competition was planned to be held at Ridgecrest again, but due to damage from Hurricane Helene, it was instead held at the Hyatt Regency in Orlando, Florida.

+In 2025, the National Competitions were held at Kalahari Resorts and Conventions in Sandusky, Ohio.